Background pattern

 • muscle or joint pain

-• decrease in white blood cell count (granulocytopenia)
+• decrease in the number of white blood cells in the blood (granulocytopenia)

 • serious liver or kidney problems (liver or kidney failure)

-If you experience a rash and any of the other side effects of an allergic reaction (hypersensitivity), inform your doctor immediately.
+If you experience a rash and any of the other adverse effects of a hypersensitivity reaction (allergy), inform your doctor immediately.
 These reactions can be fatal.

-Abnormal liver function has been described with the use of nevirapina.
-This includes some cases of liver inflammation (hepatitis), which can be sudden and intense (fulminant hepatitis) and liver failure, which can be fatal.
+Abnormalities in liver function have been described with the use of nevirapine.
+This includes some cases of liver inflammation (hepatitis), which can be sudden and severe (fulminant hepatitis) and liver failure, both of which can be fatal.

 Inform your doctor if you experience any of the following clinical symptoms of liver damage: